Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 19:04 Like, boom, that's it.

-19:05 And then I'll put it back to-- what was it before?
+19:05 And then I'll put it back to, what was it before?

-19:07 I'm a little weird the way it's, like, capturing my mouse.
+19:07 I'm going to be real weird the way it's like capturing my mouse.

 19:09 But anyway, people can come check this out and see it running.